ragulpr/ragulpr.github.io/_posts/2016-11-22-WTTE-RNN-Hackless-churn-modeling.md

 The trick is really to define the problem in a way that makes the solution obvious.
 In doing so it becomes identical to that of trying to predict when patients will die, when machines will fail or when an earthquake will hit.
 It turns out that the model that I'll tell you about might be a good solution for those problems too.
 And yes, of course it involves deep learning but I won't talk much about it here.
 The focus is on the objective (function) that you train your neural networks with.

-At the end of this article I hope that you've gotten familiar with at least some of the words from the title of my thesis.
+At the end of this article I hope that you've gotten familiar with at least some of the words from the title of my thesis (link available soon).

-> WTTE-RNN : Weibull Time To Event Recurrent Neural Network
+> *WTTE-RNN : Weibull Time To Event Recurrent Neural Network*
 >
-> A model for sequential prediction of time-to-event in the case of discrete or continuous censored data, recurrent events or time-varying covariates
+> *A model for sequential prediction of time-to-event in the case of discrete or continuous censored data, recurrent events or time-varying covariates*

 Table of contents: